DSnake333/task-management-app/README.md

 # Task Management App

-A simple task management application built with React, Axios, and React Testing Library.
+A simple task management application built with React, Axios, MongoDB and tested using React Testing Library.

 ## Table of Contents